-Riders will be required to have an advanced riding qualification from either I.A.Ms or have a RoSPA silver grade if its RoSPA you go with, We do not differentiate between the two organisations, all we ask is that you go with your preferred trainer.
-Riders must have an advanced qualification before they can be considered for shifts, this is also relevant for riders using their own bikes if suited and proof of MOT and insurance must be provided.
+Volunteer Riders are required to have an Advanced Riding Qualification from either I.A.Ms or RoSPA silver grade.
+We do not differentiate between the two organisations, all we ask is that you go with your preferred trainer.

 At this point in time I.A.Ms training will cost each of us £139 and as soon as I have the information I will let you all know how much RoSPA will cost and then leave the decision to each of you.

 Vicki Butler Henderson introduces I A M training.